glynnbird/minicouch/README.md

 This way minicouch doesn't need to model the CouchDB API structure at all, so if a new API call is added later, minicouch already supports it.

-When `()` is added, minicouch's [apply](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy/apply) trap is called and an API form is attempted.
+When `()` is added, minicouch's [apply](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy/apply) trap is called and an API call is attempted.
 The parameters to the function call define the HTTP method, query string parameters, custom headers and an optional request body.

-minicouch adds a sprinkle of assistance, ensuring that the `body` is formatted correctly and that the response is parsed according to its mime type, but otherwise gets out of the way.
+minicouch adds a sprinkle of assistance, ensuring that the request `body` is formatted correctly, that certain parameters are automatically stringifed and that the response is parsed according to its mime type, but otherwise gets out of the way.

+It follow's Nano's convention of resolving the Promise for successful API calls and throwing and Error for anything with a response code 300 and over.